isabella232/ingest-central/.github/ISSUE_TEMPLATE/Bug_report.md

 * The metadata validation appears to be stuck in a validating state.

+**Impact**

+Please explain how this bug impacts you or users to help us prioritise.

 **Screenshots or Messages**

 If applicable, add screenshots to help explain your problem or the text of any error messages.